neilscott/datadetective/src/play.md

 The scientists need to know which Glasgow school is most likely to be hit by the disease first, so they can dispatch the vaccine and prevent the disease spreading.

+## The Teams

-You&rsquo;ll be <span class="no-js-hide">randomly</span> assigned one of two teams: Environment or Employment.
+You'll be <span class="no-js-hide">randomly</span> assigned one of two teams: Environment or Employment.

 The Environment team has data on the types of areas that children live in, whereas the Employment Team has data on the jobs that parents do.
 Each are thought to be important for identifying where the disease outbreak will occur